Voices In the Dark

 After spending far too many years in educational institutions, Jon got a PhD in History but is now finally learning something about the real world and the people in it.
 He always felt that science and scholarship needed more dick jokes and is on a mission to redress that balance.
 He writes, talks, travels, sings, and has a problematic relationship with cake and coffee.

 He’d love to hear from you.

-A disturbingly quick study in most fields, Dre’s autism made learning people more of a challenge.
+A disturbingly quick study in most fields, Andrea’s autism made learning people more of a challenge.
 The works of Robert Greene shone a light on the otherwise deeply confusing world of other people’s psyches, transforming the world around him into something which finally made sense.